chaudharydeepak/urlshortner/README.md

 #
 ###### Key Learnings
-- Startup time ~ 0.55seconds vs ~4.5seconds[non-native] subjective to machine.
+- Startup time ~0.55seconds vs ~4.5seconds[non-native] subjective to machine, which is pretty cool.
 - The Generated native image is around ~182M [using buildpacks] vs ~148M [native image plugin] vs ~40M executable jar [ofcourse JVM is exposed outside of the jar on running machine].
 - Startup time is almost instantaneous - but build time is significantly higher - which possibly will improve over time as the project matures.
 - Not all Spring modules /projects are supported yet - for ex. developer tools / AOP support missing [03/25] - things in motion already.